Curriculum Learning and Imitation Learning for Model-free Control on Financial Time-series: Appendix

 \subsection{6.
 Imitation Learning Ablation Training}

 DPD-LGN training is presented in Algorithm 5.
-The only added change is the label space for the student $\pi^\phi_{train}$, which has now been perturbed via a Gaussian process. \citep{JMLR:v21:18-223}'s parallel Bayesian optimizer is used with a bandit optimizer and Euclidean distance.
+The only added change is the label space for the student---the co-domain of $\pi^\phi$, which has now been perturbed via a Gaussian process. \citep{JMLR:v21:18-223}'s parallel Bayesian optimizer is used with a bandit optimizer and Euclidean distance.